calsora/Dynasnap-Public/PRIVACY.md

 Last updated: October 2025

-Dynasnap is a web browser extension developed by an independent developer to help users capture bug and feature reports in Dynamics 365 and send them securely to Azure DevOps.
+Dynasnap is a web browser extension developed by an independent developer to help users capture bug reports in Dynamics 365 and send them securely to Azure DevOps.

 Your privacy is important.
 This policy explains what information Dynasnap handles, how it’s used, and your rights as a user.